dqops/dqo/docs/reference/yaml/profiling/column-profiling-checks.md

-## ColumnUniquenessProfilingChecksSpec
+## ColumnIntegrityProfilingChecksSpec
-Container of built-in preconfigured data quality checks on a column level that are checking for negative values.
+Container of built-in preconfigured data quality checks on a column level that are checking for integrity.